 - Celecoxib (Celebrex)

 - Nabumetone (Relafen)

-The initial treatment of clubfoot is usually nonoperative, and typically begins in the first few days of life.
+Clubfoot surgery is usually non-operative, and typically begins in the first few days of life.
 A skilled surgeon can correct most cases of the deformity by manipulation and casting.
-Proper manipulative techniques followed by applications of well moulded plaster casts offer the best and safest correction of most clubfeet in infants. if you’d like to learn more about clubfoot, please visit the Mayo Clinic Website for more information.
+Proper manipulative techniques followed by applications of well moulded plaster casts offer the best and safest correction of most clubfeet in infants.

 Do I have a Clubfoot Lawsuit?

-The Defective Drug & Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in birth defect lawsuits.
-We are handling individual litigation nationwide and currently accepting new clubfoot cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in clubfoot lawsuits.
+We are handling individual litigation nationwide and currently accepting new cases in all 50 states.